selabhvl/dat250public/appassignments/appassignA.md

 - Use case diagrams
 - Application flow diagrams for the front-end
 - Mock-up user screens for the front-end
-- An architectural diagram similar to Chap 1 in the IoT book (see Canvas) that relate the FeedApp application to the IoT-levels.
+- A system-specific architectural diagram similar to Chap 1 in the IoT book (see Canvas) that relate the FeedApp application to the IoT-levels.

 ## JPA persistence

-In addition to making the overall application design, you are also required to prototype the persistence part of the application by implementing the classes from the domain model as entity classes using the Java Persistence Architecture (JPA) that is to be covered in the lectures in weeks 36/37.
+In addition to making the overall application design, you are also required to prototype the persistence part of the application by implementing the classes from the domain model as entity classes using the Java Persistence Architecture (JPA) that is to be covered in the lectures in weeks 35/36.

-Detailed instruction on this part is provided as part of the lab in week 36:
+Detailed instructions on this part will be provided as part of the lab in week 36:

 https://github.com/selabhvl/dat250public/blob/master/appassignments/appassignA-JPA.md